topolvm/topolvm/docs/topolvm-controller.md

 ### `/pod/mutate`

-Mutate new Pods to add `capacity.topolvm.io/<volume group name>` resource request to its first container.
-This resource request will be used by [`topolvm-scheduler`](./topolvm-scheduler.md) to filter and score Nodes.
+Mutate new Pods to add `capacity.topolvm.io/<volume group name>` annotation to the pod and `topolvm.io/capacity` resource request to its first container.
+This annotation and resource request will be used by [`topolvm-scheduler`](./topolvm-scheduler.md) to filter and score Nodes.

 This hook handles two classes of pods.
 First, pods having at least one _unbound_